Azure/azure-c-shared-utility/devdoc/tls_adapter_implementers_guide.md

 # tls_adapter implementer's guide

-This document details how to implement a `tls_adapter`.
+This document describes how to implement a `tls_adapter`.

 A `tls_adapter` is a component designed to work with the Azure IoT C SDK to implement secure communication via TLS to an Azure IoT Hub.
 The `tls_adapter` is the lowest level